isomerpages/psd-corp/press-room/speeches/_posts/2018-01-08-post-Speech on Public Sector (Governance) Bill By Mr Ong Ye Kung at Parliament.md

 7\.
 Because of the considerable time span during which different statutory boards were established, the key governance requirements in the Acts of our statutory boards are not even.
 The central agencies, which are the Public Service Division and Ministry of Finance, together with the Smart Nation and Digital Government Office and Ministry of Communications and Information, recently did a comprehensive stock-take of all these Acts.
 This Bill will reduce and minimize this unevenness, with a view to institutionalize a clearer and consistent governance framework for statutory boards.
 It will therefore achieve three main objectives:

-a.
-First, standardise key governance requirements amongst statutory boards.
+<p style="margin-left: 40px">a.
+First, standardise key governance requirements amongst statutory boards.</p>

-b.
+<p style="margin-left: 40px">b.
 Second, make explicit requirements for Statutory Boards to comply with key corporate policies in HR, finance, office administration, and IT.
-They are already doing so by abiding the Government Instruction Manuals or IMs, but we should provide for formal legislative backing.
+They are already doing so by abiding the Government Instruction Manuals or IMs, but we should provide for formal legislative backing.</p>

-c.
+<p style="margin-left: 40px">c.
 Third, improve the data sharing scheme.
-I am specifically addressing this governance policy because it is a more recent requirement.
+I am specifically addressing this governance policy because it is a more recent requirement.</p>

-d.
-And fourthly, finally, this Bill also makes related amendments to five Acts.
+<p style="margin-left: 40px">d.
+And fourthly, finally, this Bill also makes related amendments to five Acts.</p>

 8\.
 Let me go through each area in turn.